-Since this business plan will likely change hands and be seen by multiple investors, you should also provide your own name, role in the business, and email address on the cover page, as well.
+Since this business plan will likely change hands and be seen by multiple investors, you should also provide your own name, role in the business, and email address on the cover page.

 2. Executive Summary

-The executive summary of your business plan should provide a one or two page overview of the business and highlight the most crucial pieces of information for readers.
-Intended to grab the reader’s attention, this section should summarize critical information regarding your company overview and upcoming short-term and long-term goals.
+The executive summary of your business plan provides a one- to two-page overview of your business and highlights the most crucial pieces of your plan, such as your short-term and long-term goals.

 Typically, this brief section includes:

 The essential document for starting a business -- custom built for your needs.

 - Secure funding.